Hninyeeko/CS157-DBMS/README.md

 #### Features
 User Authentication: Register new accounts and login securely.
 Lists Management: Create and view shopping lists stored in the database.
 Item Management: Add and view items within lists that are stored in the database.
+User can choose cateory and quantity of items to add to the list.
-Shop Integration: Associate lists with existing shops and view shop details including brands and products.
+Shop Integration: Associate lists with existing shops and view shop details including brands, products and reviews.
 Favorites: Add Shops to Favorites and view Favorite Shops.
 Reviews: Add and view reviews for Shops.